-One of the movie posters on Wilson's office is Orson Welles' Touch of Evil (1958), where Orson Welles plays a detective with a gimp leg, who solves crimes purely on his intuition.
-Clearly one of the influences for the character of Dr. House.
+One of the movie posters on Dr. James Wilson's (Robert Sean Leonard's) office is Orson Welles' Touch of Evil (1958), where Orson Welles played a detective with a gimp leg, who solves crimes purely on his intuition.
+Clearly one of the influences for the character of Dr. Gregory House (Hugh Laurie).

-For the first season, Fox insisted that House must have some kind of enemy or someone telling him he couldn't behave like that.
-David Shore was hesitant about the idea, but ended up creating Chi McBride's character, Edward Vogler, but stating from the beginning that he was only going to be in five episodes, and then he would leave the show.
+For the first season, FOX insisted that House must have some kind of enemy or someone telling him he couldn't behave like that.
+Series creator David Shore was hesitant about the idea, but ended up creating Edward Vogler (Chi McBride), but stating from the beginning that he was only going to be in five episodes, and then he would leave the show.

 The aerial shots of the hospital are actually of the back of Frist Student Center at Princeton University.

 Hugh Laurie (Dr. Gregory House) is the only actor to appear in all 178 episodes of the series.

 The production company credit at the end of the show for Bad Hat Harry Productions (executive producer Bryan Singer's company) ("That's some bad hat, Harry") is a reference to Jaws (1975).